Lifestyle

 If your child keeps losing the same things over and over again but has no trouble keeping track of others, it might not be their fault.
 Keep an eye out if they repeatedly lose items of value or something other kids would think is cool.

-It is possible that they are not really losing their things and a bully is taking them away from your child.
+It is possible that they are not really losing their things, but are having them taken away by other kids.

 Kids don’t understand the value of things